Dre Campbell Farm

 Purchase spinosad concentrate and mix according to the directions on the product label.
 Popular brands include Monterey Garden Insect Spray and Bonide Captain Jack’s Deadbug Brew.

 Thoroughly spray the critters, their nests (or mats), and the surrounding foliage.
+Best applied when caterpillars are actively feeding on foliage.

 3. Garlic and Soap Spray